-All uniformed police officers with 12 or more years of service on the Department are eligible to receive their preference of shift assignment within the area in which they are working, provided their last performance rating is satisfactory or better.
+All uniformed police officers with 12 or more years of service on the Department are eligible to receive their preference of shift assignment within the area in which they are working, provided the employee is meeting performance standards.

 All preferential assignments shall be considered permanent, however, the employee shall have the option of requesting a change in his/her preference of assignment to be effective at any shift change.
 Any request for preferred shift selection, either initially or for change, shall be made in writing to the area captain at least 30 days prior to a shift change.
 Exercise of this privilege can only be made at a shift change or by command approval.